-Today a strong focus for your business should be on your on the customers and your business relationship with them.
+Today, a strong focus for your business should be on the customers and your business relationship with them.
 Customers expect a seamless experience from a brand, from start to finish.
-You are missing opportunities if attention is not being given to your entire CX process.
+You are missing opportunities if attention is not being given to your entire CX (customer experience) process.

 How to create a customer journey map?